jitsi/handbook/docs/devops-guide/opensuse.md

 zypper install jitsi-jigasi
 ```

-Note from the openSUSE packagers: We packaged it but we don't have the infrastructure to set up this component.
-So
-sadly we can't provide a guide for this so far.
+__Note from openSUSE packagers:__ We've packaged it but we don't have the infrastructure to set up this component.
+Hence we can't provide a guide for this so far.

 ## Final steps